mascalmeida/oop-java/README.md

 3. Fewer collateral effects;

-An interfaces don't are similar to classes, but they don't have attributes only methods.
+Interfaces don't are similar to classes, but they don't have attributes only methods.
 To work with encapsulation all attributes from a class have to be created as private (or at least protected) mode.

 **Class 7 - Classes relationship**

-The aim of this class is understand how create and use different classes in the same context.
+The aim of this class is understanding how to create and use different classes in the same context.

 - Aggregation concept: it's happening when a class has another class.

 **Class 8 - Aggregation**

-The aim of this class is show how to create aggregation relation between classes.
+The aim of this class is showing how to create aggregation relations between classes.
 To practice the concept the relation above was built in [Aula07](https://github.com/mascalmeida/oop-java/tree/main/Aula07) folder:

 <p align="center">
 <img width="250px"  src="https://github.com/mascalmeida/oop-java/assets/48625700/343c9b44-202c-4d85-b2bf-4ad426768bb5" />